 Dr. Shoshanah Trachtenberg Frackman Faculty Scholar in Biomedical Ethics

-Dr. Macklin is an adviser to the World Health Organization and the Joint United Nations Programme on HIV/AIDS (UNAIDS), an elected member of the National Academy of Medicine, and a member of the Board of Directors of the International Association of Bioethics.
+Dr. Macklin is an adviser to the World Health Organization and an elected member of the National Academy of Medicine.
+She is a past president of the International Association of Bioethics and a former member of the Association's Board of Directors.

 Ethan Cowan and Ruth Macklin.
 Resource allocation for HIV prevention: ethics and human rights.
 AIDS 2013, 27:1997–1998.
 DOI:10.1097/QAD.0b013e3283633abd

 Pamela Valera, Stephanie Cook, Ruth Macklin, Yvonne Chang.
 Conducting Health Disparities Research with Criminal Justice Populations: Examining Research, Ethics, and Participation.
 Ethics & Behavior.
 Published online 25 July 2013 DOI: 10.1080/10508422.2013.826581.
 Volume 24, Number 2 (2014): 164-174.

 Ruth Macklin, Lois Shepherd, Alice Dreger, et al. The OHRP and SUPPORT: Another View.
 New England Journal of Medicine (2013).
 July 11, 2013 Vol. 369 No. 2.
 DOI: 10.1056/NEJMc1308015 e3(1)-(3).

 Ruth Macklin and Lois Shepherd.
 Informed Consent and Standard of Care: What Must be Disclosed.
 American Journal of Bioethics, Vol. 13, No. 12 (2013): 9-13.